-Just because we are now adults, it does not necessarily follow that we will be completely free of emotional abuse by our parent, perhaps because s/he suffers from borderline personality disorder (BPD), narcissism or some other disorder of personality.
+Just because we are now adults, it does not necessarily follow that we will be completely free of emotional abuse by our parents, perhaps because s/he suffers from borderline personality disorder (BPD), narcissism, or some other disorder of personality.

-This is especially true if our relationship with our parent is still operating according to a parent-child dynamic because it has become ‘stuck’ at this stage due to its dysfunctionality.
+This is especially true if our relationship with our parents is still operating according to a parent-child dynamic because it has become ‘stuck’ at this stage due to its dysfunctionality.

 THE EMOTIONAL INSULATION STRATEGY :

 The EMOTIONAL INSULATION STRATEGY involves creating a mental ‘barrier’ to protect ourselves from the potentially devastating effects of our parent’s psychological assaults on us.
 By putting up this ‘barrier’, it reduces the chances that our parents will be able to manipulate us and hurt us.

 Before I describe the technique, it is worth giving a word of warning: it is important to remember that we should not use the technique indiscriminately (i.e. in situations with people other than our parent who are not prone to being psychologically abusive) as this would have the undesirable effect of limiting our ability to empathize with such people.

 Below I give some suggestions about how to ‘build’ an emotional ‘barrier’ and thereby achieve emotional insulation.
 However, the particular strategy that you personally employ should be determined by what you feel works best for you :